 XK Bar RanchEight-month Ranching Apprenticeship in Crawford, Colorado

 XK Bar raises and direct markets grass-fed beef, maintaining a herd of about 20 – 40 animals.
-XK Bar purchases weaned calves and grows them out on irrigated pasture for about 18 months, then direct markets them to individuals, local food stores and a ski town butcher shop.
-XK Bar hopes to branch into selling through a weekly farmers market starting in 2020.
+XK Bar purchases weaned calves and grows them out on irrigated pastures for about 18 months, then direct markets them through local food stores, local farmers markets and direct sales.
 XK Bar irrigates grass pastures and hay fields on the home ranch and a nearby leased ranch, selling surplus pasture and hay for additional revenue.

 Mentor Tony Prendergast’s goals as a rancher are to make a living and continue developing the grass-fed beef business as a sustainable livelihood into his old age, while producing healthy food in a way that stewards the land, animals and wildlife and contributes to the local community.
 This apprenticeship offers the opportunity to work closely with mentor Tony Prendergast to continue to grow his business and through living and working at XK Bar, gain a strong understanding of how to develop a sustainable grass-fed beef business from the ground up.